Installation & Setup

 Self-hosted MCP

 You can also run the same server yourself (Docker, Kubernetes, etc.) and point url at your own hostname.
-See the GitHub README — Remote (HTTP) access for deployment options (MCP_TRANSPORT=http, scaling, and optional server-side DEFAULT_WORKSPACE).
+See the GitHub README — Remote (HTTP) access for deployment options (MCP_TRANSPORT=http, scaling, optional OAuth, and optional server-side DEFAULT_WORKSPACE).

 Getting a token